YellowOnion/steam-runtime-tools/bin/system-info.md

     :   A human-readable error message.

 **vulkan**
 :   An object describing Vulkan support.
-Currently the only key is
+Currently the keys are **icds**,
-    **icds**.
-Its value is an array of objects describing ICDs, with the same keys and values as for EGL ICDs, plus one extra key:
+    **external_layers** and **internal_layers**.
+For **icds**, its value is an array of objects describing ICDs, with the same keys and values as for EGL ICDs, plus one extra key:

     **api_version**
     :   Vulkan API version implemented by this ICD as a dotted-decimal string, for example **1.1.90**

+    Instead, the value of **external_layers**, and **internal_layers**, is an array of objects, where the former describes external Vulkan layers and the latter describes internal Vulkan layers.
+They have the same keys and values as for Vulkan ICDs, with the differences that **library_path** might be omitted, if it is not present, and they have the following extra
+    keys:

+    **name**
+    :   The name that uniquely identify this layer to applications

+    **description**
+    :   Brief description of the layer

+    **type**
+    :   The type of the layer, expected to be either "GLOBAL" or "INSTANCE"

+    **implementation_version**
+    :   Version of the implemented layer

+    **component_layer**
+    :   An array of strings that identifies the component layer names that are part of a meta-layer.
+This will be omitted if **library_path** is used instead.

 **desktop-entries**
 :   An array of objects describing the Steam related desktop entries